-Safari to Uganda and enjoy unique wildlife viewing Uganda safaris to top Uganda safari destinations, gorilla trekking safaris in Uganda, Rwanda & Congo, African community, culture & birding trips.
-Book the best Uganda safari holiday packages with the leading Uganda tour operator.
+Safari to Uganda and enjoy unique wildlife viewing Uganda safaris to top destinations, gorilla trekking safaris in Uganda, Rwanda & Congo, African community, culture & birding trips.
+Book the best Uganda safari holiday packages with the leading Uganda tour operator!!

-We offer the best Uganda safaris & tours at affordable safari prices.
-We customize your safari to Uganda based on your safari budget, desired time of travel, class of safari, number of days, and any special needs you want, to have a comfortable memorable vacation as witnessed by many of our Uganda safari Tripadvisor satisfied clients.
+We pride ourselves in offering the best Uganda safaris & tours that are eco-friendly, at affordable safari prices.
+We customize your safari in Uganda based on your safari budget, desired time of travel, class of safari, number of days, and any special needs you want, to have a comfortable memorable vacation as witnessed by many of our happy clients.

 WE ARE A CREDIBLE AFRICAN UGANDA SAFARI COMPANY/UGANDA TOUR OPERATOR AND HIGHLY RECOMMENDED BY MANY OF OUR PAST CLIENTS.
 WHEN YOU TRAVEL WITH US, YOU DIRECTLY CONTRIBUTE TO IMPROVING THE LIVES OF THE ORPHANS & VULNERABLE KIDS AT OUR ORPHANAGE SCHOOL AND HOME (COVICC) IN KALAGI, MUKONO DISTRICT OF UGANDA.